s-digiro/NyavaScript/README.md

     [*] Add . symbol to semantic parsing
         [*] Parse it into (cons car cdr)
         [*] Add test
-    [ ] Add some sort of e2e tests or lib unit tests
+    [*] Add some sort of e2e tests or lib unit tests
-        [ ] Figure out the difference and standard practices while you are at it [ ] Garbage collector
+[ ] Figure out the difference and standard practices between e2e tests and lib unit tests [ ] Syntax parsing is a wreck, refactor to make it easier to read [ ] Semantic parsing is probably redundant and the work being done there is
+    probably better off being done in syntax parsing
+[ ] Garbage collector
 [ ] Evaluate List should be refactored into more functions so its easier to read [ ] Allow multiple lists in root, without tacking on a root list as a new